colinjamesfirth/smartcolumns/README.md

 - Default: true

 The first data column is always visible.
 When the screen narrows, the first column from the left that can be hidden or converted to the selectable column is the second data column.

-### hasActionsColumn
-- Default: true

-If your table has an actions column (a column of buttons or links to perform actions on each row), and the column is the far right column, set this to true and add the attribute `data-smartcol-actions` to the column header.

 ### maxVisibleColumns
 - Default: 100